 Depending on the setting of System-Option-20 (DB03), the AP System formats and adds Check Records directly into the online database whenever vendor laser checks with check stub are printed by procedure AP06.
 These Check Records are referenced by the online Check Reconciliation System (optional) for monitoring issued and paid (by the bank) company checks.
-Procedure DB18 can export these Check Records to an ASCII file of comma separated values (csv) for subsequent input to an external bank reconciliation application.
+In addition, procedure DB18 can export these Check Records to a Text File of comma separated values (csv) for subsequent input to an external bank reconciliation application.

 The online Mailing List System (optional) imports Vendor Master Records (vendor names and vendor addresses) from the Accounts Payable System and creates new Name Address Records in the ML System (procedure ML09) for subsequent printing of vendor mailing labels and computer letters, as may be required.

 The AP System interfaces with a new Purchase Order System (optional) to print vendor purchase orders.
-The online PO end-user procedures are described in the PO System Menu document.
+The online PO end-user procedures are described in the PO Procedure Menu document.

 The APS software supports dynamic linking between data entry procedures (such as AP02 to AP01) with a single keystroke (function key F7).
 The linking data field is marked by an up-arrowhead.
 Dynamic linking to existing General Notes Record (DB17) containing special notes on a vendor or vendor invoice is done with one or two keystrokes (F7) or double-click of the left mouse button when the word "NOTES" appears on a data entry screen.